marioortizmanero/speedbumpapp.com/content/en/blog/draft-healthy-obsession/index.md

 draft: true
 ---

+TODO: working alone worsens the situation.
+I can only do one at a time: marketing or coding.
+But both are crying for help at all times.
+I can never do enough work for everything that's in my mind.
+And my mind is full of things.

 Being obsessed is commonly said to be essential for entrepreneurship.
 I agree.

 Holy crap was I wrong about [this quote](https://nullderef.com/blog/phone-jan25/):